meng-ucalgary/seng-637-assignment-5/Assignment5-ReportTemplate.md

 #### Differences

-1. RGT is used to make reliability predictions based on exising failure data, whereas RDC is a way of checking whether the target failure rate is met or not in the existing failure data.
+1. RGT is used to make reliability predictions based on existing failure data, whereas RDC is a way of checking whether the target failure rate is met or not in the existing failure data.

 2. RGT uses failure curve models to make reliability predictions, whereas RDC uses risk profile to verify the reliability of the system.